anoma/namada/documentation/docs/src/user-guide/genesis-validator-setup.md

 ## After network config release

-Once the network is finalized, a new chain ID will be created and released on [anoma-network-config/releases](https://github.com/heliaxdev/anoma-network-config/releases) (a custom configs URL can be used instead with `ANOMA_NETWORK_CONFIGS_SERVER` env var).
+Once the network is finalized, a new chain ID will be created and released on [namada-network-config/releases](https://github.com/heliaxdev/namada-network-config/releases) (a custom configs URL can be used instead with `NAMADA_NETWORK_CONFIGS_SERVER` env var).
 You can use it to setup your genesis validator node for the `--chain-id` argument in the command below.

 ```shell
 namada client utils join-network \